olioapps/aframe-typescript-redux/README.md

 # AFrame Redux bindings

-We at Olio Apps (http://www.olioapps.com/) are applying software development idioms from React and React Native development ecosystem to WebVR development.
+At [Olio Apps](http://www.olioapps.com/), we are applying software engineering idioms from React and React Native development ecosystem to WebVR development.

-This a collection of aframe components and subclasses which makes it easy to integrate your components with a redux store.
+This a collection of aframe components and subclasses which makes it easy to connect your VR components to a redux store.

 # Connect any aframe component to redux